PCOS Now Called PMOS | Naturopathic PCOS Treatment Scottsdale AZ | NMD Wellness

 Your treatment should match yours.

-Most PCOS patients receive the same protocol regardless of their type: birth control, metformin, and a referral to a dietician.
-But PCOS driven by insulin resistance requires a completely different approach than PCOS driven by chronic stress, inflammation, or post-pill hormonal disruption.
+Most PMOS patients receive the same protocol regardless of their type: birth control, metformin, and a referral to a dietician.
+But PMOS driven by insulin resistance requires a completely different approach than PMOS driven by chronic stress, inflammation, or post-pill hormonal disruption.
 Dr. Zen identifies your subtype through comprehensive lab testing and builds your protocol around it.

 Type 1 ยท Most Common Insulin-Resistant PCOS